-New technology results in 85% capacitive load of old technology.
-Also, the operating voltage and switching frequency can be reduced by 15% to save power.
+- New technology results in 85% capacitive load of old technology.
+Also, the operating voltage and switching frequency can be reduced by 15% to save power. - Compared to a processor based on the previous technology, a new processor would only consume 52% of the power.